CMS Modified NCD 152 for Prostate Specific Antigen Testing — What Billing Teams Need to Know in 2026

 CPT, HCPCS, and ICD-10 Codes for PSA Testing Under NCD 152

-How to Access the Applicable Codes
+How to Get the Correct Codes

 Get the Full Picture